 Farleys’ solicitors and lawyers are experts in the legal differences between civil partnerships and marriages and we have specialists in drafting pre-partnership agreements which work like pre-nuptial agreements.
 Should your relationship break down, our divorce lawyers can also advise you on obtaining a dissolution, the equivalent of a divorce for a civil partnership.

-Alternatively same-sex couples can now enter in to a marriage instead of a civil partnership and Farleys can advise you on the differences between the two.
-It is also possible from December 2014 to convert an existing civil partnership to a marriage.
+Alternatively couples can now enter in to a marriage instead of a civil partnership and Farleys can advise you on the differences between the two.
+For same-sex couples, it is also possible from December 2014 to convert an existing civil partnership to a marriage.